Lab 4: Data Wrangling I

 Brief refresh of Quarto so far

-Recall the syntax for a new code chunk, where all your R code goes any text and notes must be outside the chunk tags:
+Recall the syntax for a new code chunk, where all your R code goes.
+Any text and notes must be outside the chunk tags:

 ```{r}